 Early Origins of the Kyme family

 in 1066, the holdings are not shown but later, within the next century, it was recorded as the Honour of Kymes.
 CITATION[CLOSE]

 "This parish, which is situated on that part of the Sleaford navigation called Kyme Eau, derived its name from the Kyme family, who were barons by tenure and writ in the reign of Stephen, and had a seat here, mentioned by Leland as a 'goodly house and park,' of which only the tower now remains."
 CITATION[CLOSE]

 Sir William, the founder of the family, also founded the Priory of Bolinton about 1135.
 "The Kymes assumed the surname from a fair lordship, the principal place of their residence in Kesteven. " CITATION[CLOSE]

 Early History of the Kyme family

-This web page shows only a small excerpt of our Kyme research.Another 247 words (18 lines of text) covering the years 1100, 1160 and 1530 are included under the topic Early Kyme History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Kyme research.Another 247 words (18 lines of text) covering the years 1100, 1160, 1530 and 1463 are included under the topic Early Kyme History in all our PDF Extended History products and printed products wherever possible.